-- \square (A) Example(s) of measures taken when selecting external service providers: - ☑ (B) Example(s) of measures taken when designing engagement mandates and/or consultancy agreements for external service providers:
+$\Box$ (A) Example(s) of measures taken when selecting external service providers:

+(B) Example(s) of measures taken when designing engagement mandates and/or consultancy agreements for external service providers:

-Loftus Peak began using ISS for proxy voting before finalising the Proxy Voting Policy.
-Using ISS service identified the types of ballots raised at shareholder meetings, how the service provider approached researching these ballots and how they constructed a recommendation.
-We then finalised the firm's Proxy Voting policy which takes into account the research and recommendations available through ISS, other available research and the form's ESG goals outlined in the Responsible Investment Policy.
+Loftus Peak uses ISS to identify the types of ballots raised at shareholder meetings, how the service provider approached researching these ballots and how they constructed a recommendation.
+Loftus Peak's Proxy Voting policy takes into account the research and recommendations available through ISS, other available research.

-☐ (C) Example(s) of measures taken when monitoring the stewardship activities of external service providers:
+□ (C) Example(s) of measures taken when monitoring the stewardship activities of external service providers: